-Section Changes Reason available, data has been incorporated into this version of the model.
+Section Changes Reason ensures that areas of Calderdale close to the authority boundary are scored accurately taking account of services and facilities over the boundary and not just those within Calderdale.
+Where available, data has been incorporated into this version of the model.
 4:Methodology - modelling (Stage one) Definition of some services included During the consultation upon the settlement hierarchy in winter 2008/9 comments were received querying what some of the criteria actually referred to.
 To overcome this issues some of the criteria now include short explanations or definitions of what they encompass.
 4:Methodology - modelling Criteria for identifying hierarchy of settlements including settlement boundaries have been changed.
 During the consultation upon the settlement hierarchy in winter 2008/9 comments were received concerning how individual settlements had been scored.
 In addition using only grids which had at least 50% of the urban area meant that important parts of settlements were not scored.
 This was particularly apparent in Hebden Bridge.
 To rectify this issue the 50% rule was dropped in favour of a case by case assessment of individual settlements.
 4:Methodology - modelling Green belt envelope settlements included in hierarchy During the consultation upon the settlement hierarchy in winter 2008/9 comments were received regarding the classification of settlements.
 Due to these comments and further consideration of settlements within the district it was recognised that the current methodology did not investigate some relatively large settlements, such as Norwood Green and Old Town/ Chiserley as they were over-washed by Green Belt.
 To overcome this issue all significant settlements defined by a village envelope were considered and included, where relevant.
 4:Methodology - modelling Settlements and town centres merged into one grouping A number of the consultees during the winter 2008/9 consultation suggested that it would be appropriate to merge settlements with continuous built-up areas as they often acted as one larger settlement with numerous small centres.
 In the comments and feedback to this consultation the Council originally disagreed with these comments.
 However after further consideration it was considered that merging settlements was an appropriate way to consider the hierarchy and it provided consistency with the Green Belt Review.
 In addition because the model also scores each individual grid development within these wider areas can still be focused upon the most sustainable locations within the settlement or solutions found to improving the sustainability of certain parts of that settlement.
 5:Results Section removed and placed into a separate document This section has been separated from the methodology because the results will be updated on a regular basis.
 In addition it is anticipated that most users will be largely interested in the results and recommendations as opposed to the methodology.
 6:Recommendations Section removed and placed into a separate document This section has been separated from the methodology because the results will be updated on a regular basis.
 In addition it is anticipated that most users will be largely interested in the results and recommendations as opposed to the methodology.